redrocket-ctf/redrocket_blog/_posts/2019-01-23-insomni-drinks.md

 The exploit script is not optimal (CTF code quality...), since it doesn't necessarily find the patterns in correct order.

 Running it the first time gave us the key `G1M_V3RY_TH1RSTY`, which seems wierd and also didn't work for decryption.
 Forbidding the first underline, it would give us the key `G1MME_B33RY_TH1RSTY`, which also doesn't make sense.
-This is because the key contains repeating patterns (e.g. `B33RY` compresses as good as `B33R_` because of the word `V3RY`).
+This is because the key contains repeating patterns (e.g. `B33RY` compresses, just as `B33R_` because of the word `V3RY`).

 To fix this we'd need a more sophisticated approach...
 But it was 3 a.m. and we were tired.
 So we just fixed the prefix to `||G1MME_B33R_` which seemed reasonable.